haskell/blog.haskell.org/content/hls-2.10.0.0/index.md

 This is a community project, and the HLS team is grateful for every contribution, be it documentation, bug fixes or new features.

 Finally, a reminder that you can donate to the development of HLS via [OpenCollective](https://opencollective.com/haskell-language-server).
-The OpenCollective money pays for tedious, but important maintenance work and, sometimes, development of new features.
+The OpenCollective money pays for tedious, but important maintenance work and, sometimes, for getting new features over the finish line.